astronomer/airflow-guides/guides/airflow-passing-data-between-tasks.md

     opr_get_covid_data >> opr_analyze_testing_data
 ```

 In this DAG we have two PythonOperators which share data using the `xcom_push` and `xcom_pull` functions.
-Note that in the `get_testing_increase` function we have used the `xcom_push` method so that we could specify the `key` name.
-We could have also simply had the function return the `testing_increase` value, because any value returned by an operator in Airflow will automatically be pushed to XCom; if we had used this method, the XCom key would be "returned_value".
+Note that in the `get_testing_increase` function, we used the `xcom_push` method so that we could specify the `key` name.
+Alternatively, we could have made the function return the `testing_increase` value, because any value returned by an operator in Airflow will automatically be pushed to XCom; if we had used this method, the XCom key would be "returned_value".

 For the `xcom_pull` call in the `analyze_testing_increases` function, we specify the `key` and `task_ids` associated with the XCom we want to retrieve.
 Note that this allows you to pull any XCom value (or multiple values) at any time into a task; it does not need to be from the task immediately prior as shown in this example

-If we run this DAG and then navigate to the XComs page in the UI, we will see a new row has been added for our `get_testing_increase_data_wa` task with the key `testing_increase` and Value returned from the API.
+If we run this DAG and then go to the XComs page in the Airflow UI, we see that a new row has been added for our `get_testing_increase_data_wa` task with the key `testing_increase` and Value returned from the API.

 ![Example XCom](https://assets2.astronomer.io/main/guides/xcom/example_xcom.png)

-And in the logs for the `analyze_data` task, we can see the value from the prior task was printed, meaning the value was successfully retrieved from XCom.
+In the logs for the `analyze_data` task, we can see the value from the prior task was printed, meaning the value was successfully retrieved from XCom.

 ![Example XCom Log](https://assets2.astronomer.io/main/guides/xcom/example_xcom_log.png)

 ## TaskFlow API

-Another way to implement this use case is to make use of the [TaskFlow API](https://airflow.apache.org/docs/apache-airflow/stable/tutorial_taskflow_api.html) that is a new feature released with Airflow 2.0.
-With the TaskFlow API, returned values are pushed to XCom as they would be normally, but XCom values can be pulled simply by adding the key as an input to the function as shown in the example DAG below.
+Another way to implement this use case is to use the [TaskFlow API](https://airflow.apache.org/docs/apache-airflow/stable/tutorial_taskflow_api.html) that was released with Airflow 2.0.
+With the TaskFlow API, returned values are pushed to XCom as usual, but XCom values can be pulled simply by adding the key as an input to the function as shown in the following DAG:

 ```python
 from airflow.decorators import dag, task